 Transfers between Appropriation Parts for the eighteenth Financial Period (2020–2023) (agenda item 3.1)

 FINAC noted overall utilization of resources for the eighteenth Financial Period (2020–2023) was 100%, with a total unexpended balance of CHF 0.4 million.
 FINAC further noted that the total amount of transfers between budget parts represented 0.9% of the total maximum expenditures of CHF 271.5 million as approved by Resolution 2 (Cg-18) and that this amount does not exceed the limit of three per cent as provided in Article 4.2 of the Financial Regulations.

+FINAC requested, that in future, the document on Transfers between Appropriation Parts also include a table comparing the planned vs actual level of expenditures by object of expenditure.

 Recommendation 1: